ferz1ka/ferz1ka/README.md

 ### Hi there 👋

-Not much going on here lately...
+Not much going on here lately..
 Using github mainly on my corporate account.

 <!--
 **ferz1ka/ferz1ka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.